wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-8.&emsp;The ego tries to exploit all situations into forms of praise for the-ego’s-self in order to overcome the-ego’s doubts.
+8. The ego tries to exploit all situations into forms of praise for the-ego’s-self in order to overcome the-ego’s doubts.
 <sup>2</sup>The ego will remain doubtful as long as you believe in the-ego’s existence.
 <sup>3</sup>You who made the ego cannot trust the ego, because in your right mind you realise the ego is not real.
 <sup>4</sup>The only sane solution is not to try to change reality, trying to change reality is indeed a fearful attempt, but to accept reality as reality is.